Extended-Thunder/send-later/index.md

   scheduled delivery times, as described [below](#senddrafts).
 - **sendWhileOffline** controls whether Send Later should attempt to send scheduled messages when Thunderbird thinks it's offline.
+- **showChangedAlert** controls whether to display the confirmation pop-up when you click "Send Now" or "Put in Outbox" after making changes in other parts of the scheduling pop-up.
+If you disabled this alert by unchecking the box in the pop-up and you want to turn it back on, change this from `false` to `true`.
 - **showEditAlert** controls whether to display the pop-up alert when you start editing a previously scheduled message.
 If you disabled this alert by unchecking the box in the pop-up and you want to turn it back on, change this